Badges – Mountaindale North Day Camp 2019

 Daisies: Girls entering 1st Grade – Mountaindale “Try It”

-Daisies will earn the “Mountaindale” badge: play games, sing songs, take nature hikes, prepare an outdoor snack, and do arts and crafts.
+All girls in this unit will earn the Mountaindale “Try It” Badge.
+They will learn all about our wonderful Camp Mountaindale – the history, the layout, and the plants and animals.
+They will meet the ranger, play games, sing camp songs, take nature hikes, prepare an outdoor snack, and do arts and crafts.

 Brownies: Girls entering 2nd and 3rd Grade

-Brownies will earn one of three badges, play games, sing songs, take nature hikes, cook, do arts and crafts, and begin learning outdoor skills.
+Brownies can choose one of the badges below.
+In addition to earning badges, they will play games, sing songs, take nature hikes, cook, do arts and crafts, and begin learning outdoor skills.

 Juniors: Girls entering 4th and 5th Grade

-Juniors will earn one of three badges, play games, sing songs, take nature hikes, cook, do arts and crafts, and learn outdoor skills.
+Juniors can choose one of the badges below.
+In addition to badge work they will play games, sing songs, take nature hikes, cook, do arts and crafts, and learn outdoor skills.

 Outdoor Explorers: Girls entering 6th grade